losecontrol4/chess/README.md

 ## how to play

-If you are on repl.it, hit the green run button to start.
+If you are on replit, hit the green run button to start.

 else run 'ruby main.rb' with ruby installed to run.